-- 382. Plaintiffs incorporate by reference all foregoing paragraphs as if fully set forth herein. - 383.
-Defendant NV5 was the geotechnical engineer and construction inspector Terra Defendants hired to work on the Eighty-Seven Park project.
+386. Plaintiffs re-allege and incorporate by reference paragraphs 1 to 330 as though fully set forth herein.

+387. Defendant NV5 was the geotechnical engineer and construction inspector Terra Defendants hired to work on the Eighty-Seven Park project.
 Thus, NV5 had extensive knowledge of all construction activities performed on the project and was intimately involved with the construction activities primarily discussed herein, including but not limited to pile driving, dewatering, excavation, and site compaction procedures.